 View details Dan Mask

-Ex-French collection of African art African mask Kwele Pipibuze, Pipibudze, ("the man") referring to the antelope or duinker, the main game of the kwele region.
+Equipped with zoomorphic attributes linked to the antelope or duinker, the main game of the kwele region, this African mask Kwele Pipibuze, Pipibudze, ( "the man") symbolizes the light and clairvoyance required to overcome witchcraft.
+The horns meet here under the chin, surrounding the face.
 This type of mask was not always intended to be worn, but adorned the walls of the huts.
-Abraded patina, minor gaps.
+Velvety two-tone patina, drying cracks and abrasions.
 Depending on the presence of horns and their arrangement, the masks are called pibibudzé, Ekuku zokou, etc...and are associated with ancestors or forest spirits, "ekuk".
 A tribe of the Kota group, the Kwélé, Bakwélé, live in the forest on the northern border of the Republic of Congo.
 They live from hunting, agriculture and metallurgy.
-Practicing the cult called Bwété borrowed from the Ngwyes, which was accompanied by obligatory initiation rites, they used at the end of the ceremonies in ...
+Practicing ...

 View details Kwele Mask